allenai/beaker-cli/README.md

    ```

    **NOTE**: Add the `--dry-run` argument above to generate an experiment spec which is the building
    blocks for specifying more complex options to beaker.
+See `beaker experiment create -h` for details.

 ## Install Beaker CLI